WCC Chubby BuddyPrevious Page

 As a fullblood Hakari grandson from a Big Al, linebred Akiko dam, this pedigree leaves nothing to be desired and Chubby Buddy is perhaps the largest framed red Wagyu in the AWA Registry at 61” hip height and easily exceeding 2,300 pounds.

-Tested free of all genetic disorders
+Tested free of all known Wagyu genetic conditions

 Justin & Michael Boersma